samtron1412/docs/sci/math/math-term.md

 The term secant line refers to a line through two points on a curve.

+# Spectral radius

+The spectral radius of a square matrix or a bounded linear operator is the largest absolute value of its eigenvalues (i.e. supremum among the absolute values of the elements in its spectrum).

 # Standard Deviation

 - In statistics, the standard deviation (SD, also represented by the